joshijmusic/trespasser-ce-autosplitter/README.md

 ## 📦 Installation

-1. Copy this text into Notepad as an `.asl` script.
+1. Copy the code above into Notepad, and save it as an `.asl` script.
 2. Open LiveSplit → *Edit Layout* → **+** → *Control* → **Scriptable Autosplitter**.
 3. Select this `.asl` file.

+OR

+Install the direct ASL file in Releases.

 ## 📝 Notes